davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 </script>
 ```

-What you're doing here is tagging the `sanitize()` function to the `html` variable, which contains potentially malicious code.
+What we're doing here is tagging the `sanitize()` function to the `html` variable, which contains potentially malicious code.
 The function, in turn, runs everything through a reducer and feeds the `sanitize()` function from DOMPurify.

 ## Additional String Improvements